emeline-random/Dataccess/README.md

 # Dataccess

 Web application that allows you to administer an Oracle database or a MySql database.
 The application allows you to list the schemas (exclusively created users starting with c## for oracle database) and to access the tables they contain.
 It is possible to perform several operations on tables and databases (creation, deletion, consultation).
-It is also possible to execute queries directly in sql oracle.
+It is also possible to execute queries directly in sql.

 ## Configuration